On the Trade-off between Redundancy and Local Coherence in Summarization: Results and Discussion

 \subsection{How Simulated Cognitive Processes Affect Final Summaries}

 The KvD theory describes cognitive processes involved in short-term memory manipulation and constraints over memory structures.
-While it is well understood how these processes and constraints would influence reading comprehension in a simulated environment, it is less intuitive to establish how they influence content selection during summarization.
-In this section, we shed light on how final summaries are affected by working memory capacity and the shape of memory trees.
+While it is well-understood how these processes and constraints would influence reading comprehension in a simulated environment, it is less intuitive to establish how they influence summary properties through sentence scoring.
+In this section, we shed light on how final summaries are affected by the following KvD processes.
+First, we investigate the impact of capacity in working memory and the impact of the strategy of proposition scoring used.
+Then, the mechanisms in charge of recall and memory replacement (tree persistence) are discussed.
+Finally, we investigate what kind of argument overlap strategy is best leveraged by our KvD systems.

-\paragraph{Working Memory Capacity (\texttt{WM}).} Intuitively, the more memory capacity a KvD system has, the more propositions it will be able to retain in memory, increasing the chances that relevant propositions are scored higher and are eventually selected for the final summary.
-This is evidenced by the consistently increasing ROUGE and SciBERT-Score values for increasing memory capacity, \texttt{WM}, as showed in Table~\ref{table:relv}.
-However, KvD systems with $\texttt{WM}=100$ obtain comparable or higher scores than \textsc{FullGraph}, a system that does not simulate working memory and which scoring strategy has access to all the propositions in a document at all times.
-This indicates that constraining the size of the memory tree in each iteration encourages KvD systems to retain propositions that are crucial for comprehension of the latest coming information.
-Without a constrained working memory, the retention step (function $memorySelect$ in Algorithms 1 and 2) is exposed to content irrelevant to the current local context.
+\paragraph{Working Memory Capacity.} Intuitively, the more memory capacity a KvD system has, the more propositions it will be able to retain in memory, increasing the chances that relevant propositions are scored higher and are eventually selected for the final summary.
+This is evidenced by the consistent increase in ROUGE scores for increasing memory capacity, \texttt{WM}, as shown in Figure~\ref{fig:pscore}.
+However, we did observe an optimal capacity for redundancy and cohesion levels.
+This indicates that, as the memory capacity increases, maintaining non-redundant information in the memory tree becomes more challenging.

-Similar conclusions can be drawn with respect to summary redundancy: more working memory capacity leads --rather counter-intuitively-- to less redundant summaries.
-We hypothesize that summary redundancy is affected in the following way.
-When a new sentence is read, a KvD simulator attaches its proposition tree to the current memory tree, as elaborated in section 4.
-A greater memory capacity would mean that more propositions from the new sentence could remain in memory if selected.
-In a reasonably cohesive text, this leads neighbouring sentences to obtain similarly high scores.
-As a consequence, the selector is encouraged to extract sentences close to each other since they show similar scores; hence, obtaining a more locally coherent summary.
-For instance, in Figure~\ref{fig:ex-output}, \textsc{TreeKvD} selects sentences \num{24} and \num{25}, whilst \textsc{GraphKvD} selects \num{112} and \num{113}.
+Moreover, as seen in Table~\ref{c2-table:relv}, KvD systems with $\texttt{WM}=100$ obtain consistently higher relevancy scores than \textsc{FullGraph}, a system that does not simulate working memory and which scoring strategy has access to all the propositions in a document at all times.
+This indicates that constraining the size of the memory tree in each iteration encourages KvD systems to retain only information relevant to the current local context.